-Matching Impedance is a characteristic of Radio frequency or microwave design.
-The impedance equal to 50 ohm is required to effectively transmit the power of the signal from input to destination that is loaded with minimum distortions.
+Matching Impedance is a characteristic of Radiofrequency or microwave design.
+An impedance of 50 ohms is required to effectively transmit the signal’s power from input to destination loaded with minimum distortions.

-If impedance does not match at input and output.
-There can be a loss of signal, power cannot be transferred to output or distortion may arise, and leads to occurrence of vertical waves.
-That ratio can approach to infinity.
+Suppose the impedance does not match at input and output.
+There can be a signal loss, power cannot be transferred to production, or distortion may arise, leading to vertical waves.
+That ratio can approach infinity.

 Due to this condition.
-The operative dielectric constant of PCB components used in a stripline schematic.
-Will be greater than the dielectric constituents used in a microstrip schematic.
+The operative dielectric constant of PCB components is used in a stripline schematic.
+It will be greater than the dielectric constituents used in a microstrip schematic.

 By the wideness of the metal conduit layer utilized for the transmission lines.
 The size of the flag-shaped on that layer.
 And the wideness of the dielectric substrate.
 Smith’s chart is used to acquire an impedance matching.